cordialgerm/foe_foundry/data/5e_canonical/cult_fanatic.md

 ***Dagger***. *Melee or Ranged Weapon Attack:* +4 to hit, reach 5 ft. or range 20/60 ft., one creature. *Hit:* 4 (1d4 + 2) piercing damage.

 **Fanatics** are often part of a cult's leadership, using their charisma and dogma to influence and prey on those of weak will.
-Most are interested in personal power above all else.
+Most are interested in personal power above all else.</statblock>